 Once I had my four sides knit and blocked, assembly was easy – even considering that Iput a zipper in each so I could remove the covers for washing.
 In fact, if you’ve never sewn a zipper into a piece of hand-knitting pillows are excellent practice pieces.
 To make life easier, I sewed in my zippers first:

-I’ve posted a general write-up of how tosew ina zipperon wiseNeedle.
-In this case, I laid the two squares side by side, and pinned the zipper between them.
+I laid the two squares side by side, and pinned the zipper between them.
 Then I hand-stitched the zipper to each square.
-Once the zipper was set, I folded the twosquares along it, so that the wrong sides were sandwiched between.
+Once the zipper was set, I folded the two squares along it, so that the wrong sides were sandwiched between.
 Then starting at the foot of the zipper, I worked either I-cord or an edging up along the outer edge of my two matched squares, effectively joining them together at the same time as the edging or I-cord was created and skipping the sew-up-the-pillow step.
 I went around the three open ends of the pillow, joining as I went.
 When I got to the zippered side, I worked the edging along only ONE of the squares taking care not to foul the path zipper pull with yarn.
-My (now camoflaged)zipper nestles along that side at the base of the edging.
-"Zip open, shove in store-bought pillow form, zip shut" were thefinal steps of assembly.
+My (now camouflaged) zipper nestles along that side at the base of the edging.
+“Zip open, shove in store-bought pillow form, zip shut” were the final steps of assembly.

 To fasten the pillow sides together I used the second of the two I-cord attachment methods I described yesterday.
 The I-cord edged pillow worked exactly the same way, but instead of picking up both legs of the stitches running down the length of the previous round of I-cord, I held the two sides together and picked up the innermost leg of the edge stitch from each one.
 This turned the outermost legs inside as a selvedge, and made a nice, neat join without gappy holes.